 Criteria for Naming Buildings and Interior/Exterior Spaces

-A building or significant area within and building occupied by the Library may be named for individuals, families or entities meeting one or more of the following criteria:
+A building or significant area within a building occupied by the Library may be named for individuals, families or entities meeting one or more of the following criteria:

 - Donors who have made a significant financial contribution to the Library including donors who have made a significant contribution toward the construction or operational support of a building or major renovation of an existing building or portion thereof, an endowment whether at the Library or at the Friends & Foundation, or other program or activity of the Library.